Armstrong Versus Tempstar Gas Furnace

 |Self-Diagnosing Control Board - Saves last 10 fault codes even under power failure||Intelligent Diagnostics|

 |10-year limited warranty on parts and a limited lifetime warranty on the heat exchanger||10-year limited warranty on parts and a limited lifetime warranty on the heat exchanger to original owner.* No Hassle Replacement™ Limited Warranty*|

 Operating Performance and Efficiency

-Furthermore, both systems have ECM variable speed blower motors which offers enhancements to the modulating operation and for a matching high efficiency air conditioning system in a split system.
-That is provided it is controlled properly which means the set up is very important.
+Furthermore, both systems have ECM variable-speed blower motors which offer enhancements to the modulating operation and for a matching high-efficiency air conditioning system in a split system.
+That is provided it is controlled properly which means the setup is very important.
 That typically comes down to the installation contractor and how well they train their technicians.

 Speaking of set up for a new gas furnace we move to control.
 Control for a new gas furnace is important.
 Either thermostat can be used with a conventional thermostat and both thermostats offering communicating thermostat features.
 This feature will require you to make a choice between a conventional thermostat or a communicating thermostat.

 The choice here is that if something goes wrong with the communicating thermostat you have to purchase a new one from the dealer.
 Whereas, if the conventional thermostat goes bad you can buy one off the shelf at a hardware store.
 Furthermore, this decision, for me, would depend on the warranty and quality, and dependability of the contractor.

 For high-efficiency condensing furnaces like these two, you want a good heat exchanger.
 Condensing gas furnaces create a lot of condensation from the combustion process.
 This condensation is highly corrosive and can lead to premature heat exchanger failure.
 Most of the moisture from the combustion process ends up in the secondary heat exchanger where it is attached to a drain so it can be drained off.